MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 The values that you specify for this parameter or the UserIds parameter replace any existing groups.
 To preserve the existing groups, include them along with any new users or groups that you specify.

 You can specify a maximum of 20 total users or groups (20 users and no groups, 10 users and 10 groups, etc.).

-Only use this parameter if the feature has the Group policy scope.

 To have the updated policy apply to all users in the organization, use the Everyone parameter with the value $true.